goldmermaid/MLU-MLOps-Lab/README.md

 </p>

 1. An ETL process or the ML Developer, prepares a new dataset for training the model and copies it into an S3 Bucket;
-2. CodePipeline listens to this S3 Bucket, calls a Lambda function for start training a job in Sagemaker;
+2. CodePipeline listens to this S3 Bucket, calls a Lambda function for starting training for a job in Sagemaker;
 3. The lambda function sends a training job request to Sagemaker;
-4. When the training is finished, CodePipeline gets its status goes to the next stage if there is no error;
+4. When the training is finished, CodePipeline gets its status and goes to the next stage if there is no error;
 5. CodePipeline calls CloudFormation to deploy a model in a Development/QA environment into Sagemaker;
 6. After finishing the deployment in DEV/QA, CodePipeline awaits for a manual approval
 7. An approver approves or rejects the deployment.
 If rejected the pipeline stops here; If approved it goes to the next stage;